Project-Counter/cop5/source/13-transitioning/02-transitioning-to-a-new-code-of-practice.rst

 * Are not required to meet the requirement to offer valid COUNTER reports for the current year plus the prior 24 months, but may choose to do so at their discretion.
 * Are not required to offer reports compliant with the prior release, but may choose to do so at their discretion.

-Report providers implementing COUNTER for the first time are encouraged to contact the COUNTER Project Director (tasha.mellins-cohen@counterusage.org) for advice and support and to request inclusion in the `COUNTER Registry <https://registry.projectcounter.org/>`_ per :numref:`compliance`.
+Report providers implementing COUNTER for the first time are encouraged to contact the COUNTER Project Director (tasha.mellins-cohen@counterusage.org) for advice and support and to request inclusion in the `COUNTER Registry <https://registry.projectcounter.org/>`_ per :numref:`audit`.